Topological Wannier excitons in bismuth chalcogenide nanosheets I: Single-particle properties: Introduction

-\emph{Introduction.} --- Three-dimensional topological insulators, and all other topological materials for that matter, are presently receiving much attention because of their excellent prospects for energy-efficient electronics, (pseudo)spintronics devices, and quantum information processing \cite{fu2007,hasan2010,qi2011,moore2010,yan2012,ando2013,ando2015,shen2012,ortmann2015,asboth2016,tkachov2016,luo2019,cha2013,hu2020,kou2017,yue2018,liu2019,hohenadler2013}.
+Three-dimensional topological insulators, and all other topological materials for that matter, are presently receiving much attention because of their excellent prospects for energy-efficient electronics, (pseudo)spintronics devices, and quantum information processing \cite{fu2007,hasan2010,qi2011,moore2010,yan2012,ando2013,ando2015,shen2012,ortmann2015,asboth2016short,tkachov2015topological,luo2019,cha2013,hu2020,kou2017,yue2018,liu2019,hohenadler2013}.
 Prototypical examples of three-dimensional topological insulators are the bismuth chalcogenides Bi$_2$Se$_3$ and Bi$_2$Te$_3$.
-Since in linear response these materials are ideally conducting only due to the presence of massless Dirac fermions on their surface, most experiments with topological insulators have focussed on these unusual topologically protected surface states.
-Upon photoexcitation the situation, however, changes dramatically as excitons and free charges may be produced in the bulk with a topologically non-trivial band structure.
-Consequently it is important for light-matter interactions to investigate also the bulk properties of topological insulators and in particular the precise topological nature of the excitons whose presence or absence is crucial in optoelectronic devices, such as lasers \cite{ye2015a,paik2019,schneider2013,wen2020}, light-emitting diodes \cite{tsintzos2008,bajoni2008,uoyama2012}, and photovoltaic cells \cite{adachi2001,gregg2003,luther2019,congreve2013}.
-In the context of quantum information processing a particularly interesting question is if the exciton topology is transferred to the quantum state of the photons emitted via photo- or electro-luminescence.
-Apart from such applications the many-body physics of topological excitons is thought to be very exciting and accessible experimentally by well-established pump-probe techniques.
-Important examples of interesting many-body states are the topological excitonic insulator \cite{du2017,jia2020,khatibi2020a} and a Bose-Einstein condensate of topological excitons or possibly even biexcitons \cite{garciaflorez2020a}.
+Since in linear response these materials are ideally conducting only due to the presence of massless Dirac fermions on their surface, most experiments with topological insulators have focused on these unusual topologically protected surface states.
+However, the situation changes dramatically upon photoexcitation, as excitons and unbound charges may be produced in the bulk with a topologically nontrivial band structure.
+Consequently, it is important for the understanding of light-matter interactions to investigate also the bulk properties of topological insulators and in particular the precise topological nature of the excitons, whose presence or absence is crucial in optoelectronic devices such as lasers \cite{ye2015a,paik2019,schneider2013,wen2020}, light-emitting diodes \cite{tsintzos2008,bajoni2008,uoyama2012}, and photovoltaic cells \cite{adachi2001,gregg2003,luther2019,congreve2013}.
+In the context of quantum information processing a particularly interesting question is if the exciton topology is transferred to the quantum state of the photons emitted via photo- or electro-luminescence \cite{kung2019observation}.
+Apart from such applications, the many-body physics of topological excitons is thought to be very exciting and accessible experimentally by well-established pump-probe techniques.
+Important examples of interesting many-body states are the topological excitonic insulator \cite{du2017,khatibi2020a,pereira2021topological,jia2021evidence,sun2021evidence} and a Bose-Einstein condensate of topological excitons or possibly even biexcitons \cite{garciaflorez2020a}.